Resume – Mark Barabas

 President and Chief Executive Officer of Hospital and Foundation

-• Established immediate rapport and relationship with medical staff.
-Lead motivational aspect of fund raising campaign for medical staff.
-Annual Foundation giving increased 100% over five years.
+Established immediate rapport and relationship with medical staff.
+Lead motivational aspect of fund-raising campaign for medical staff.
+Annual Foundation giving increased 100% 1993-1999

-• Lead spokesman in collaborative discussion (Joint Operating Agreement, merger) with local hospital.
+Lead spokesman in collaborative discussion (JOA) with local hospital.

-• Chief negotiator in board and medical staff approved transaction to sell hospital to for-profit system.
+Chief negotiator in board/medical staff approved transaction to sell hospital to for-profit system.

-• Designed and implemented a process to refocus the Foundation mission as a result of the proposed hospital transaction to insure the Foundation is named the charitable successor organization by Orphans Court after receiving State Attorney General approval.
+Designed and implemented a process to establish a conversion Foundation from the proceeds of the sale.
+Testified in Orphan’s Court to ensure the Foundation is named the charitable successor organization after securing State Attorney General approval.

 Administrator and Chief Executive Officer (1980-1993) (Assistant Administrator 1977-1979)

-• Actively recruited and retained 25 physicians to expand the hospital’s services and patient base.
+ Actively recruited and retained 25 physicians expanding market share and patient base.

-• Increased outpatient revenue significantly by development of new programs such as Sleep Lab, Pulmonary Rehabilitation, Sports Medicine and Pain Clinic.
+ Increased outpatient revenue significantly by development of new programs such as Sleep Lab, Pulmonary Rehabilitation, Sports Medicine, Pain Clinic and Family Practice Clinic.

 EDUCATION

 Bachelor of Science in Business Administration awarded Cum Laude, Youngstown State University, Youngstown, OH.
-Major: General Administration, Minor: Accounting
+Major: General Administration, Minor: Accounting, 1975

 MULTI-ORGANIZATIONAL AND PHYSICIAN JOINT VENTURES